There's always one common factor when we make a choice between two platforms to build an app, and that is to build an app quickly and at less cost.

 The IS core is directly communicated with by all native frameworks.
 However, depending on the operating system and device, native frameworks are built in several programming languages.

-As far as I can visualize, depending on the instances, developing a native app for Android and iOS will demand the involvement of at least two programmers.
+As far as I can visualize, depending on the instances, developing a native app for Android and iOS will demand the involvement of at least two programmers, 1 for Android and another for iOS.
 The mobile world, though, isn't just about the operating system.
 There are too many oddities, which require further developments and therefore more money.

-A firm must recruit Java, C, and C++ engineers to build an Android app.
+A firm must recruit Android Dev with proficiency in basic knowledge of Java to build an Android app.
 Developers who are familiar with Objective C and Swift should be hired for iOS.
 These expenses are unaffordable for small and medium firms.

-So why spend extra when you can select between React vs. Flutter, a cost-effective and quick approach to create an app?
+So why spend extra when you can select a cost-effective and quick approach to create an app!

 In a nutshell, here's how Hybrid mobile apps differ and make their own.
 Let's understand this first.